lourenci/blog/content/blog/my-favorite-vim-plugins/index.md

 tags: ["vim", "vim-plugins"]
 ---

-It had been a long time using a heavy IDE from the Jetbrains family (eg. PhpStorm, Rubymine) and I wanted to switch to something lightful and as keyboard oriented as Jetbrains' IDEs.
-I tried VSCode, but the lack of essential shortcuts (eg. navigate through the tree files) was the last straw for me.
+It had been a long time using a heavy IDE from the Jetbrains family (e.g. PhpStorm, Rubymine) and I wanted to switch to something lightful and as keyboard oriented as Jetbrains' IDEs.
+I tried VSCode, but the lack of essential shortcuts (e.g. navigate through the tree files) was the last straw for me.
 So, I decided to adventure in the Vim world.

 I started in the Vim world without any Vim bootstrap generator, I wanted to start by the Vim way and going to include some plugins as needed.
 I knew I'll end up with a lot of plugins, but I really wanted to miss a feature in Vim before to include it through a plugin.
 I think this is the best way to really understand and learn Vim.

-Now, after a year of daily usage of Vim for Web development (JS and Ruby primarly), I really end up with a list of plugins and I want to share with you some of my favorite ones and how I use them in my development routine.
+Now, after a year of daily usage of Vim for Web development (JS and Ruby primarily), I really end up with a list of plugins and I want to share with you some of my favorite ones and how I use them in my development routine.

 You can see the full list on my [github](https://github.com/lourenci/dotfiles/blob/master/vim/vim.symlink/plugin/plugins.vim).
-None of them change the way the Vim works (there is only one exception), I try very hard to avoid these kind of plugins (eg. vim-targets adds a very nice list of text objects, but some of them, changes the behaviour of the existing ones).
+None of them change the way the Vim works (there is only one exception), I try very hard to avoid these kind of plugins (e.g. vim-targets adds a very nice list of text objects, but some of them, changes the behaviour of the existing ones).

 The below list isn't in any particular order.